 Lisa was inspired to claim the AppalAsian identity after learning that Frank X Walker had coined the term Affrilachian.
 She has lectured about writing as an AppalAsian in IU undergraduate courses in American Studies and Anthropology, as well as at IU's Annual International Interdisciplinary Graduate Conference and the IU Asian Culture Center.
 She has been interviewed about her AppalAsian experiences for the radio program Asians in Appalachia Series for Voice of America, English to Asia Programs.

 Known as “Ms. K” to her students, Lisa discovered and developed a passion for teaching as an instructor of creative writing and composition during her MFA candidacy.
 She and Virginia Thomas were the Fall 2013 AI (Associate Instructor) Consultants for English W103: Introduction to Creative Writing.
 She was also a 2013 finalist for excellence in teaching English W131: Elementary Composition.
-The foundation of her teaching philosophy includes a class environment that fosters respect, community, hard work, student progress, and fun.
+The foundation of her teaching philosophy includes a classroom environment that fosters respect, community, hard work, progress, and fun.